 Our C&MD Committee believes that independent advice is important in developing and overseeing our executive compensation programs.
-Frederic W. Cook & Co., Inc. (FW Cook) served as our C&MD Committee's independent compensation consultant until June 2018 and advised our C&MD Committee regarding compensation decisions in 2018.
-FW Cook did not provide any other services to Biogen.
-Pearl Meyer & Partners LLC (Pearl Meyer) has served as our C&MD Committee's independent compensation consultant since June 2018 and has advised our C&MD Committee regarding compensation decisions since that time.
+Pearl Meyer is currently engaged as our C&MD Committee's independent compensation consultant.
 Pearl Meyer does not provide any other services to Biogen and engages in other matters as needed and as directed solely by our C&MD Committee.
-References in this CD&A to our independent compensation consultant refer to FW Cook for the period during which it was engaged and to Pearl Meyer thereafter.

-Reporting directly to our C&MD Committee, our independent compensation consultant provides guidance on trends in CEO, executive and non-employee director compensation, the development of specific executive compensation programs and the composition of the Company's compensation peer group.
-Additionally, our independent compensation consultant prepares a report on CEO pay that compares each element of compensation to that of CEOs in comparable positions at companies in our peer group.
+Reporting directly to our C&MD Committee, Pearl Meyer provides guidance on trends in CEO, executive and non-employee director compensation, the development of specific executive compensation programs and the composition of the Company's compensation peer group.
+Additionally, Pearl Meyer prepares a report on CEO pay that compares each element of compensation to that of CEOs at companies in our peer group.
 Using this and other similar information, our C&MD Committee recommends, and our Board of Directors approves, the elements and target levels of our CEO's compensation.